 United Airlines is joining the fray of airlines offering narrow-body service on long-haul flights.

-And, even better, the giant U.S. carrier has just confirmed that its yet-to-be-delivered Airbus A321XLR jets will feature a modified version of its Polaris (business class) cabin and seat.
+And, even better, the giant U.S. carrier confirmed in January 2022 that its yet-to-be-delivered Airbus A321XLR jets will feature a modified version of its Polaris (business class) cabin and seat.

 “We are looking at a completely new product that’ll be on the aircraft,” said Patrick Quayle, Senior Vice President of International Network and Alliances at United, as told to Executive Traveller.